osm-search/Nominatim-Data-Analyser/README.md

 # Nominatim-Data-Analyser ![CI Build-Tests](https://github.com/osm-search/Nominatim-Data-Analyser/actions/workflows/ci-build-tests.yml/badge.svg)

-The Nominatim Data Analyser is a QA tool used to scan the nominatim database and extract suspect data from it.
+The Nominatim Data Analyser is a QA tool used to scan the Nominatim database and extract suspect data from it.
 These data are then presented to mappers through a [visual interface](https://nominatim.org/qa/) so that they can correct them directly.

 # Frontend